BenitaAshley/BenitaAshley/README.md

 Enough with the data talk already!

 I love preserving flowers, sea shells, dead remnants of butterflies in resin and turn them into wearable fashion and was featured on Tweak India's 5 Instagram Entrepreneurs article: https://tweakindia.com/work/career/5-instagram-entrepreneurs-on-managing-side-hustle/.
-Founder of Noémie (where preservation meets art) A women lead startup that focus on preserving memories for a lifetime in the form of Resin Art Jewellery and Home Decor.
+Founder of Noémie (where preservation meets art),a women lead startup that focuses on preserving memories for a lifetime in the form of Resin Art Jewellery and Home Decor.
 I'm also a football fanatic who loves playing football on weekends and watch them games.
 GGMU!

 <!--